MikeWelsh801/log_view/README.md

 ```

 > [NOTE]
-> The log viewer assumes you're logs contain log levels (INFO, WARNING, ERROR,
+> The log viewer assumes your logs contain log levels (INFO, WARNING, ERROR,
-CRITICAL) in all caps somewhere in the log.
+CRITICAL) in all caps somewhere in each log.
 If this is not the case, filtering
 will not work, but you can still scroll and search the logs.